amitsaha/echorand.me/content/posts/go-embed.md

 ---
-title:  Embedding files in Go using "embed"
+title:  Embedding files in Go using the "embed" package
 date: 2020-12-20
 categories:
 - go